ikari-pl/downsouper/README.md

 It will collect their publication time, content, who it was reposted from, etc.

-**Generating a dump of 10 years of soup will take about 20 hours...**
+**Generating a dump of 10 years of soup will take about 12 hours...** It also took 48 MB of JSON, and one post from 2013, somehow, is "broken" because it has very different HTML layout.

 ### Missing features